 The UFC this year provided recommendations to the city earlier in the budget process, regarding investments in urban forestry.
 This was followed up with additional supporting recommendations during the budget deliberations phase.
-Successful urban forest-related budget adds to the 2023-2024 budget include the City Urban Forester position, the Canopy Equity and Resilience Plan, continued industrial greening efforts, and additional resources for planting trees in developed parks and natural areas.
+Successful urban forest-related additions to the 2023-2024 budget include the City Urban Forester position, the Canopy Equity and Resilience Plan, continued industrial greening efforts, and additional resources for planting trees in developed parks and natural areas.
+The UFC is also pleased to see our recommendation regarding understanding the city's total investments in urban forestry be included in the subject of Statement of Legislative Intent OSE-301-A-002-2023.